-10 things for young adults to know about the world to keep things in perspective – a no-prep background knowledge and language refresher with visual support
+10 things for students to know about the world to keep things in perspective – a no-prep background knowledge and language refresher, with suggested questions, and visual support

 Many students – primary school children, teenagers, and young adults – have limited background knowledge about the world around them.
 This is a big problem for oral language and reading comprehension.